 In September 1973, the Charter was received from the State.
 A director, two direct teaching staff and a social worker (who doubled as a van driver) were the first Waves employees.
 Six people attended the first day of operation.

 Today, there are close to 100 full-time and part-time employees of Waves.
-A broad range of services and supports are provided to over 250 adults and children per year through our Adult Services, Employment, Waves Office Recycling, and Early Childhood Learning Programs.
+A broad range of services and supports are provided to over 150 children and adults each year through our Early Learning, Adult Day Services, Adult Residential, Employment, and Office Recycling Programs.

-- Adult Day Programs in Fairview and Franklin that serve more than 50 individuals every weekday.
+- Adult Day Services–both Center-based Day Program in Fairview and Franklin and a Community Transitions Program in Franklin– serve more than 50 individuals every weekday.

-- The Residential/Independent Living Program operates eight homes and four apartments in Fairview and Franklin and currently provides around-the-clock support and services for 27 individuals.
+- The Adult Residential Program, which includes the Semi-independent Living Program, operates eight homes and four apartments in Fairview and Franklin and currently provides around-the-clock support and services for 27 individuals.

-- The Employment Program that includes vocational training, job placement, and job follow-along and support.
+- The Employment Program includes vocational training, job placement, and job follow-along and support.

-- The Waves Office Recycling Program that gives full-time employment to two individuals with disabilities and provides recycling pick-up for 80 businesses in Franklin, Cool Springs, and Brentwood.
+- The Office Recycling Program gives full-time employment to two individuals with disabilities and provides recycling pick-up for over 90 businesses in Williamson County.